JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/iris.md

 ```@example iris
 loss(X_train, y_train)
 ```
-This computes the loss function on whole training set.
+This computes the loss function on the whole training set.
 Since Flux is (unlike our implementation from the last lecture) smart, there is no need to take care of individual samples.

 ```@raw html